Core Privacy Policies

 The Cornerstone Privacy Principles

 Cornerstone is accountable for all information under its control.
-Stuart Young is Cornerstone’s designated Chief Privacy Officer.
+Bob Coles is Cornerstone’s Chief Privacy Officer.
 The Chief Privacy Officer is accountable for Cornerstone's compliance with the eleven privacy principles.

 Each of our business units has established policies and procedures to comply with the Privacy Code, and has designated one or more persons to be accountable for business unit compliance to Cornerstone's Chief Privacy Officer.